Mateo Musacchio: AC Milan

 On 30 May 2017, eight days after passing his medical, Musacchio moved to Italian club AC Milan after signing a four-year contract.
 He contributed 15 Serie A appearances in his first season, with the subsequent qualification for the UEFA Europa League after a sixth-place finish.

 Following Leonardo Bonucci's departure to Juventus FC and Mattia Caldara's two long-term injuries, Musacchio became a starter, oftentimes partnering up with the team's newly appointed captain Alessio Romagnoli.
 In June 2020, just before the post-pandemic restart of the league competition in Italy, he underwent surgery on his left ankle and missed the remainder of games.

-Musacchio played his first match in ten months on 12 January 2021, featuring 62 minutes in a 0–0 penalty shootout victory over Torino F.C. in the round of 16 of the Coppa Italia.
+Musacchio played his first match in ten months on 12 January 2021, featuring 62 minutes in a 0–0 penalty shootout victory over Torino FC in the round of 16 of the Coppa Italia.

 Lazio

 On 27 January 2021, SS Lazio announced the signing of Musacchio on a permanent deal.
 He was released at the end of the campaign.

 After more than two years without a club, Musacchio retired at the age of 32.